 - Mortgage information

 - Stocks and bonds information

 - Medicare information (if applicable)

-Deal With Documents
+How to Deal With These Documents

-- You need to contact Social Security if your spouse received benefits.
+- Contact Social Security - You need to contact Social Security if your spouse received benefits.
 This is true of any pensions or retirement income as well.